 - Severe lacerations, and

-All of these losses may be claimed against the dog owner’s insurance when the evidence establishes that the owner was either negligent or that the dog had bitten before.
+All of these losses may be claimed against the dog owner’s insurance when the evidence establishes that the owner was either negligent or that the dog had bitten someone else before.

 The Cost of Fixing the Damage